Skip To Main Content

 Jack Lovel

-Main Ridge House responds to its bucolic surrounding context for its rectilinear form.
+Main Ridge House forms its rectilinear character in response to its surrounding context.
 Indeed, through a series of separated timber volumes, it adopts a pavilion typology.
 First and foremost, the brief was to conceive an authentic country residence harnessing timber, further reinforcing the connection of residence to the site.

 Dense with history, intention and personal connection, the timber-framed structure was designed for longstanding Sydney clients and serves as a second home.
 Complementing their newly acquired vineyard on this site, it builds upon a relationship and a vision cultivated over two decades.